Committee Chair: Sue Bianco

-This is a program is a program designed to involve the congregation together with the family in celebrating the religious milestones that children progress through as they develop in the faith.
+This is a program designed to involve the congregation together with the family in celebrating the religious milestones through which children progress as they develop in the faith.
 We recognize the Stepping Stones of Baptism, entry into Sunday School, presentation of a Bible in 2nd grade, First Communion, beginning Confirmation preparation, Confirmation, and High School Graduation.
 Each step involves a blessing of the child/children during the worship service and usually a gift from the congregation.
 Depending on the milestone, the child or family may also receive education preparing them for the event.
 We intend this program to provide our families and youth with a tangible feeling of support from our congregation to encourage them to fulfill the promises they make in baptism and confirmation.

 Scholar in Residence